hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 This will install the server in the kube-system namespace along with the last two parameters that allow it to work well in this ephemeral Katacoda cluster.

-In a few minutes you should be able to list metrics using the following command:
+In a few moments you should be able to list metrics using the following command:

 `kubectl get --raw "/apis/metrics.k8s.io/v1beta1/nodes"`{{execute}}